 - Sub-stat 1: Signup page conversion %

-- Sub-stat 2: Cost per Click to signup page
+- Sub-stat 2: Cost per Click to the signup page

 Your main stat should have a goal attached to it.